Frky/scat/scat/README.md

 ### Type inference

+* #function is the number of functions detected during the one execution we ran.
+* accuracy is the percentage of functions (that we detect) for which the type of each parameter we infered is consistant with the source code.

 |              |  midori  |  grep  |  mupdf  |  emacs  |
 |--------------|----------|--------|---------|---------|
 | #function    | 4094     | 51     | 526     | 591     |
 | accuracy (%) | 96.2     | 100    | 92.5    | 90.4    |

 ### Overhead

+* #function is the number of functions detected during the one execution we ran.
+* T0 is the time of execution with no instrumentation.
+* T1 is the time of execution with arity inference.
+* T2 is the time of execution with type inference.

 |              | grep | tar  | a2ps |
 | ------------ | ---- | ---  | ---- |